General Immunoprofiling

 Fig. 2: Post-run analysis of FITC-CD3 and PE-CD4 labeled PBMCs utilizing FlowJo.

-If further analysis is required, the .fcs files generated by the instrument can be exported to the computer and opened using a variety of third-party programs typically used for flow cytometry analysis.
-This same .fcs file used on the instrument can be easily loaded into programs such as FlowJo for more advanced analytics.
-The total number of events counted and the total number of dual-positive cells can be seen this way (Fig. 2).
-Additional formulas and strategies to get the most out of the data can also be performed, such as determining how many µL of the original sample is required to have 1,000,000 dual positive cells for a downstream experiment.
-An example of how to perform these types of analytics can be seen here.
+If further analysis is required, the .fcs files generated by the Moxi instrument can be exported to the computer and opened using a variety of third-party programs typically used for flow cytometry analysis.
+For example, this same .fcs file used on the instrument can be easily loaded into programs such as FlowJo for more advanced analytics.
+The total number of events counted and the total number of dual-positive cells can be seen via this method (Fig. 2).
+Additional formulas and strategies to get the most information from the data can be performed, such as determining how many µL of the original sample is required to have 1,000,000 dual positive cells for a downstream experiment.
+A video instruction of how to perform these types of analytics can be seen here.

 Summary

-The Moxi GO II is an excellent instrument for deeper levels of cell analysis due to the sensitivity of its two fluorescent channels combined with the microfluidics cassettes leveraging ORFLO’s Coulter Principle-based technology.
-This combination provides repeatable and reliable counting and antibody detection to give similar power to a flow cytometer at the benchtop!
+The Moxi GO II is a powerful benchtop instrument for obtaining deeper levels of cell analysis due to the sensitivity of its two fluorescent channels combined with the microfluidics cassettes leveraging ORFLO’s Coulter Principle-based technology.
+This combination provides repeatable and reliable counting and antibody detection to give similar power to a flow cytometer at the benchtop.